RobinBoers/fallen_world/STORY.md

 The Dark Forest was a peaceful forest before the kingdom fell, but is now controlled by a corrupted tree monster that has figured out how to craft zombies using black magic.
 There will be a dungeon here (the Blackstone Dungeon) and a secret village the player can unlock where they can trade with villagers.

-**Quest idea:** You can unlock the region by fighting 3 waves of zombies trying to take over Zlamouth.
+**Quest idea:** You can unlock the region by fighting a zombie siege trying to take over Zlamouth.
+_I implemented this idea into an actual quest which can be started by talking to Richard in the Militair HQ/Weapon Shop_

 ## Pirate Bay